Back to top

 What is the Bank Windhoek Cancer Apple Project?

-Launched as a school fundraising initiative in partnership with the Cancer Association of Namibia in 2000, the Bank Windhoek Cancer Apple Project has grown into one of Namibia’s largest, and longest-running fundraising initiatives, that sees schools, customers, corporates, and other entities buy apples to raise funds for the Cancer Association of Namibia.
-To date, the Bank Windhoek Cancer Apple Project has raised a total of N$33.9 million, with the funds donated to the Cancer Association of Namibia towards the outreach programmes, pro-bono cancer screening and educational activities, carried out across all 14 regions in Namibia.
+Launched as a school fundraising initiative in partnership with the Cancer Association of Namibia (CAN) in 2000, the Bank Windhoek Cancer Apple Project has grown into one of Namibia’s largest and longest-running fundraising initiatives.
+Schools, customers, corporates, and other entities buy apples to raise funds for the Cancer Association of Namibia.
+To date, the project has raised a total of N$35 million, with the funds donated to the Cancer Association of Namibia for outreach programmes, pro-bono cancer screening, and educational activities across all 14 regions in Namibia.

-In 2021 the Bank Windhoek Cancer Apple Project, in celebration, launched the eApple Platform, which enables communities to place orders online 24/7, from anywhere in the world, to donate towards the Project.
+In 2021, the Bank Windhoek Cancer Apple Project launched the e-Apple Platform, allowing communities to place orders online 24/7 from anywhere in the world.

 apple-collection